Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 \subsection{Flow lines are determined by the field}

 We are now going to prove Theorem~\ref{thm::uniqueness}, that in the coupling $(h,\eta)$ of Theorem~\ref{thm::existence}, $\eta$ is almost surely determined by $h$, as well as the corresponding statement from Theorem~\ref{thm::alphabeta}.
+(We will also complete our proof of the uniqueness of the law of the coupling in the case of flow lines started from interior points associated with a GFF on a proper subdomain $D$ of $\C$.)
 This is the interior flow line analog of the uniqueness statement for boundary emanating flow lines from \cite[Theorem~1.2]{MS_IMAG}.
 As we will explain just below, the result is a consequence of the following proposition.
 We remind the reader of Remark~\ref{rem::multiple_paths_not_determined}.

 \begin{proposition} Fix constants $\alpha > -\chi$, $\beta \in \R$, and let $h_{\alpha \beta} = h - \alpha \arg(\cdot) - \beta \log|\cdot|$, viewed as a distribution defined up to a global multiple of $2\pi(\chi+\alpha)$, where $h$ is a whole-plane GFF.
 Suppose that $\eta$, $\wt{\eta}$ are coupled with $h_{\alpha \beta}$ as flow lines starting from the origin as in the statement of Theorem~\ref{thm::existence} ($\alpha = 0$) or Theorem~\ref{thm::alphabeta} ($\alpha \neq 0$) such that given $h_{\alpha\beta}$, $\eta$ and $\wt{\eta}$ are conditionally independent.
 Then $\eta = \wt{\eta}$ almost surely. \end{proposition}